Select a medication above to begin.

 Appropriate Use

-should only be prescribed by healthcare professionals knowledgeable about ER opioid use and how to mitigate assoc. risks; reserve ER forms for pts w/ inadequate tx alternatives; not indicated for prn analgesic use; proper dosing and titration essential to decr. resp. depression risk
+should only be prescribed by healthcare professionals knowledgeable about ER opioid use and how to mitigate associated risks; reserve ER forms for patients with inadequate tx alternatives; not indicated for prn analgesic use; proper dosing and titration essential to decr. respiratory depression risk

 Addiction, Abuse, and Misuse